-The president, Dr. Lynne Murray, provides oversight of all university academic affairs, and Dr. Marc Childress, vice president for academic affairs, serves as chief academic officer and manages the academic operations of the university.
+The president, Dr. Lynne Murray, provides oversight of all university academic affairs.
 The university is composed of four academic units administered by deans who operate as partners in matters that concern the university.
 Associate and assistant deans support the academic units.

-- Dr. Darcy Russell, Dean of the College of Arts and Sciences (CAS)
+- Dr. Darcy Russell, Vice President of Academic Affairs and Dean of the College of Arts and Sciences

-- Dr. Bernadette M. Fetterolf, Dean of the School of Nursing (SON)
+- Dr. Libby Rosen, Dean of the School of Nursing

-- Dr. Jeanne Mann, Assistant Dean of the School of Nursing
+- Dr. Marlene Eicher, Assistant Dean of Graduate Programs in the School of Nursing

 The academic legislative structure of the university is governed by the University Constitution, which stipulates the governing bodies and their responsibilities for each of the four academic units.
 Each school or college has a primary governing body with associated standing committees.
 The governing bodies for CAS, SON, and SPGS are faculty senates.
 SOE refers to its governing body as the Professional Education Council.